 So how does one go about it?

-Building a BI Acceleration Layer on the Cloud
+Building a Semantic Layer on the Cloud

-The BI acceleration layer that Kyvos builds takes care of identity management, security, and provides a consistent semantic model for business users.
+The semantic layer that Kyvos builds takes care of identity management, security, and provides a consistent semantic model for business users.
 This makes it easier for them to navigate through massive volumes of data using a business intelligence tool of their choice.
 They can drag and drop dimensions and measures into their visualizations in a very intuitive way and explore their data limitlessly.

 Elastic Architecture